Skip to main content

 Ledger device lock

-Signatory acquires a read lock on the ledger device when in operation.
-Be aware that when the Signatory service is running, and it has a valid configuration for a ledger device, the signatory-cli binary will encounter error "ledger: hidapi: failed to open device" trying to list ledgers.
-Only 1 process can acquire a read lock on the ledger device.
+Signatory acquires a read lock on the Ledger device while in operation.
+When the Signatory service is running and has a valid configuration for a Ledger device, the signatory-cli binary will encounter the error "ledger: hidapi: failed to open device" when trying to list ledgers.
+Only one process can acquire a read lock on the Ledger device.

-Keep tezos-baker app open for the below configurations and when the baker is running.
-No prompt will be seen in ledger during signing operations.
+Keep the Tezos Baking app open for the configurations below and when the baker is running.
+No user interaction is required on the Ledger device during signing operations.

 signatory-cli ledger setup-baking [--chain-id <chain_id>] [--main-hwm <hwm>] [--test-hwm <hwm>] [-d <device>] <path>